 Unfortunately, Sher-Gil’s career was unexpectedly cut short when she died of a sudden haemorrhage in 1941 at the age of 28, following a move to Lahore.
-The artist, however, will always live on through her body of work.
+In her short life Amrita has produced an extensive body of work.